vinmorel/Bond-Portfolio-Optimization/README.md

   <img src=/Pictures/header1.png>
 </p>

-The optimal solution is to invest 31.14% in VAB, 18.63% in XHY, and 50.22% in CSD, given that a minimum yield of 4% and a minimum duration of 4.5 years are added as constraints.
+The optimal solution is to invest 31.14% in VAB, 18.63% in XHY, and 50.22% in CSD, given that a minimum yield of 4% and a minimum duration of 4.5 years are included as constraints.

 ## How it works